goalkeeperfyc/CurveFit/docs/methods.md

 - Parameters may be influenced by covariates, e.g. those that reflect social distancing

-- Parameters may be modeled in a different space, e.g. \(p, \alpha\) are non-negative
+- Parameters may be modeled in a different space, e.g. $p, \alpha$ are non-negative

 - Parameters and covariate multipliers may be location-specific, with assumptions placed on their variation.